 What are the specialisms of UX?

 A user researcher gathers the insight to drive decision making in our project.
 Rather than creating the ‘what’, they instead focus on the ‘why’.
 There are loads of research methods than can be drawn upon, both quantitative and qualitative.
 These all go into informing the solution, and defining user requirements for a new project.
+Research must be done to know what should work best and what possible app navigation design mistakes that designers should avoid.

 When taking on the user researcher role, the main responsibilities include :